Litene/Programming-Education/tech-art-education.md

 [W3Schools Link](https://www.w3schools.com/cs/index.php)

+### Exercise 1 Nim

+The goal is to create the game NIM that plays against a computer

+Rules for the game can be found at [Wikipedia](https://sv.wikipedia.org/wiki/Nim)

+The computer should pick a random amount of sticks between 1 and how many the rules allow.
+The `Random` class allows to get random int between a predetermined range.

+Access it by making an instance of the class through

+Random YourName = new Random();

+int YourRandomNumber = YourName.Next(MinValue, MaxValue);

+Where you give the lowest value and the maximum value.

+The Game Loop is a common thing, the easiest way to achieve it is through a while loop with a bool ``bool Game Over = false`` for example.
+And if someone wins/looses is set to true.

+There are countless solutions/ways to program this.

+#### Part 1

+* The game should end when either the computer or player wins.

+#### Part 2

+A big part of programming is refactoring, it essentially means redoing/reworking how the code looks.

+This helps a lot with code readability, and modularity when done right.

+The assignment is therefore to refactor based the criteria below, these are difficult to please seek advice guidence if needed.

+* Main Should only have one method call ergo ``MyGame.StartGame()`` Rest of the game should be in a different class.
+* Every functionality should have its own method ``CheckIfGameOver()`` For Example

+#### Part 3

+This is the cleanup part where its time to wrap it up and add some security.

+There a complete game has to account for user error and also being able to play again therefore the requirements are:

+* Give the player the option to restart the game when its game over
+* Add the option to play either vs a computer or another playing (where they take turns to give input)
+* No Incorrect Input

 After you made it through the basics of W3School, do Assignment 1,2,4,7,9 in tasks part 1.

 ### Part 2